For information or help contact:-

-The Kennel Club will not currently accept results from the Buff test.
+The Kennel Club will not currently accept results from the colour tests.

 The Kennel Club opened up the BAER (Brainstem Auditory Evoked Response) Scheme to all breeds in December 2015.

 Deafness is not common in the breed, although there is some incidence of deafness in older Tollers.
-The club is aware of only 2 Tollers who were born deaf, one of which was tested under the BAER Scheme.
+The club has been officially notified of 3 Tollers who were born deaf, two of which were tested under the BAER Scheme.
 We are aware there are others that have not been officially notified to the club.